ydayagi/serverless-workflow-examples/escalation-eda/jira-listener/README.md

 ![Jira webhook](../doc/webhook.png)

-The webhook vvent format is exaplained in [Issue: Get issue](https://docs.atlassian.com/software/jira/docs/api/REST/9.11.0/#api/2/issue-getIssue), see an [Example](https://jira.atlassian.com/rest/api/2/issue/JRA-2000)
+The webhook event format is exaplained in [Issue: Get issue](https://docs.atlassian.com/software/jira/docs/api/REST/9.11.0/#api/2/issue-getIssue), see an [Example](https://jira.atlassian.com/rest/api/2/issue/JRA-2000)

 In case of issues receiving the events, you can troubleshoot using [RequestBin](https://requestbin.com/), see [How to collect data to troubleshoot WebHook failure in Jira](https://confluence.atlassian.com/jirakb/how-to-collect-data-to-troubleshoot-webhook-failure-in-jira-397083035.html)